M0Ghali/MarkdownSfyr/README.md

 # Employee

 An employee is an individual who is hired by a specific entity to perform designated tasks or duties, governed by an employment contract that outlines their responsibilities, rights, and benefits.

+# user

+A user is an individual who interacts with a system, application, or service, utilizing its features and functionalities to perform specific tasks.
+Users may have different levels of access or permissions within the system, based on their role or needs, which determine the actions they can take and the information they can access.